VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 |
 First, you should decide where you want to run this example from.
-Doing it in the example folder tree is fine as a first pass, but if it is something you plan on running a few times or on multiple datasets, you probably want to select a different place in your user space to store databases and model files.
-This can be accomplished by making a new folder in your directory and either copying the scripts (.sh, .bat) from this example into this new directory, or via copying the scripts from [viame-install]/configs/prj-linux (or prj-windows) to this new directory which features these example scripts alongside others.
-After copying these scripts to the directory you want to run them from, make sure the first line in the top, "VIAME_INSTALL", points to the location of your VIAME installation (as shown below).
+Doing it in the example folder tree is fine as a first pass, but if it is something you plan on running a few times or on multiple datasets, you probably want to select a different place in your user space to store generated databases and model files.
+This can be accomplished by making a new folder in your directory and either copying the scripts (.sh, .bat) from this example into this new directory, or via copying the project files located in [VIAME-INSTALL]/configs/prj-linux (or prj-windows) to this new directory.
+After copying these scripts to the directory you want to run them from, you may need to make sure the first line in the top, "VIAME_INSTALL", points to the location of your VIAME installation (as shown below) if your installation is in a non-default directory, or you copied the example files elsewhere.
 If using windows, all '.sh' scripts in the below will be '.bat' scripts that you should be able to just double-click to run.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_0_new_project.png